Hinkley Point C nuclear power station: 1980s and 1990s

+2000s

-In January 2008, a UK government white paper announced support for a new generation of nuclear power stations to be built.
-Hinkley Point C, in conjunction with Sizewell C, was expected to contribute 13% of UK electricity by the early 2020s.
-Areva, the EPR's designer, initially estimated that electricity could be produced at the competitive price of £24 per MWh.
+In January 2008 a UK government white paper announced support for a new generation of nuclear power stations to be built.
+Hinkley Point C, in conjunction with Sizewell C, was supposed to contribute 13% of UK electricity by the early 2020s.
+Areva estimated that their European Pressurised Reactor (EPR) reactor design could produce electricity at the competitive price of £24 per MWh.

-EDF, which is 85% owned by the French government, purchased British Energy for £12.4 billion in a deal that was finalised in February 2009, with the nuclear generation business becoming part of EDF Energy.
+EDF, which at the time was 85% owned by the French state, purchased British Energy for £12.4 billion in a deal that was finalised in February 2009, with the nuclear generation business becoming part of EDF Energy.
 This deal was part of a joint venture with UK utility Centrica, who acquired a 20% stake in EDF Energy Nuclear Generation Ltd as well as the option to participate in EDF Energy's UK new nuclear build programme.